midnight-sway-atomic-admin/Midnight-Sway-Atomic/readme.txt

 (g) disable split view and tab groups via about:config;

+(h) set "browser.urlbar.scotchBonnet.enableOverride" to "false" in about:config; this removes the "This time search with" icon on the left-side of the URL bar; it is useless bloat.
+Go to "settings" > "search" and disable all default "Search Shortcuts"; then create your own with brief keywords, making sure that even for these the blue left-side check mark is not set.
+It is much faster and more natural, for instance, to type "yt [your query]" and press enter to invoke a YouTube search than it is to navigate your mouse to the shortcuts icon, click it, click on the YouTube icon, and then type your query and press enter.

-(h) via Customize Toolbar, set Density to "Compact"; this prevents a weird, unpleasant zoom effect when dragging tabs;
+(i) via Customize Toolbar, set Density to "Compact"; this prevents a weird, unpleasant zoom effect when dragging tabs;

-(i) store your main bookmarks under the Bookmarks Toolbar.
+(j) store your main bookmarks under the Bookmarks Toolbar.
 Via userChrome.css, the bookmarks sidebar has been modified to hide (but not remove) the text label "Bookmarks Toolbar", "Bookmarks Menu", and "Other Bookmarks", so your main bookmarks should appear cleanly when you press Ctrl+B to bring up the sidebar;

-(j) use only Ctrl+B to bring up the left-side bookmarks sidebar, while removing the horizontal bookmarks toolbar itself from appearing;
+(k) use only Ctrl+B to bring up the left-side bookmarks sidebar, while removing the horizontal bookmarks toolbar itself from appearing;

-(k) use Ctrl+D to bookmark pages; there is no URL-bar bookmark icon;
+(l) use Ctrl+D to bookmark pages; there is no URL-bar bookmark icon;

-(l) manually set the first YouTube video you load to theater-mode via the theater-mode toggle (the toggle is below the video progress bar, on the right); all subsequently loaded videos will then be in theater-mode (but when you close and reopen Firefox, you must do this again).
+(m) manually set the first YouTube video you load to theater-mode via the theater-mode toggle (the toggle is below the video progress bar, on the right); all subsequently loaded videos will then be in theater-mode (but when you close and reopen Firefox, you must do this again).
 Currently, there is no way, as far as I know, to set theater-mode permanently via .css or otherwise;

 (m) set the auto-play toggle to off; as with theater-mode, this will also persist across videos;